Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 \subsubsection{Generative NeRF}

-Distinct from per-scene optimization NeRFs which require posed multi-view images of a scene for training, generative NeRF can be trained from a collection of unposed 2D images alone.
-GRAF \cite{schwarz2020graf} is the first to introduce an adversarial framework for the generative training of radiance fields by employing a multi-scale patch-based discriminator.
-Lot of efforts have recently been devoted to improve the generative NeRF, \eg, GIRAFFE \cite{niemeyer2021giraffe} for introducing volume rendering at the feature level and separating the object instances in a controllable way; Pi-GAN \cite{chan2021pi} for the FiLM-based conditioning scheme \cite{perez2018film} with a SIREN architecture \cite{sitzmann2020implicit}; StyleNeRF \cite{gu2021stylenerf} for the integration of style-based generator to achieve high-resolution image synthesis; EG3D \cite{chan2022efficient} for an efficient tri-plane representation.
+Distinct from per-scene optimization NeRFs which work for a single scene, generative NeRFs are capable of generalizing to different scenes by integrating NeRF with generative models.
+In generative NeRF, a scene is specified by a latent code in the corresponding latent space.
+GRAF \cite{schwarz2020graf} is the first to introduce a GAN framework for the generative training of radiance fields by employing a multi-scale patch-based discriminator.
+Lot of efforts have recently been devoted to improve the generative NeRF, \eg, GIRAFFE \cite{niemeyer2021giraffe} for introducing volume rendering at the feature level and separating the object instances in a controllable way; Pi-GAN \cite{chan2021pi} for the FiLM-based conditioning scheme \cite{perez2018film} with a SIREN architecture \cite{sitzmann2020implicit}; StyleNeRF \cite{gu2021stylenerf} for the integration of style-based generator to achieve high-resolution image synthesis; EG3D \cite{chan2022efficient} for incorporating efficient triplane 3D representation.
+Fueled by these advancements, 3D-aware MISE can be well performed following the pipeline of conditional generative NeRF or generative NeRF inversion.

-Based on these prior explorations of unconditional generative NeRF, building generative NeRF conditioned on certain guidance has attracted increasing interest.
-Recently, Jo \etal \cite{jo2021cg} propose a conditional generative neural radiance fields (CG-NeRF), which can generate multi-view images reflecting extra input conditions (\eg, images or texts) as shown in Fig. \ref{im_cgnerf}.
-Specifically, the pre-trained CLIP model is employed to extract the conditional image and text features as the input of the NeRF.
-Although the generative NeRFs can maintain view consistency, their generated images are not locally editable.
-To overcome these limitations, FENeRF \cite{sun2022fenerf} presents a 3D-aware generator that can produce view-consistent and locally-editable portrait images.
-FENeRF employs two decoupled latent codes to generate corresponding facial semantics and texture in a spatial-aligned 3D volume with shared geometry.
-Benefiting from such underlying 3D representation, FENeRF can jointly render the boundary-aligned image and semantic mask and use the semantic mask to edit the 3D volume via GAN inversion.